denten-books/plain-text/0-chapter.md

 The first borrows from formalism, in a strategy of deliberate defamiliarization.
-The language of computation is rife with beautiful metaphors, which, with frequent use, loose their evocative and explenatory power.
+The language of computation is rife with beautiful metaphors, which, with frequent use, loose their evocative and explanatory power.
 The task of the literary scholar becomes then to renew the stale
 metaphor: to rediscover it first and to then examine it for parallelisms that, as George Lakoff and Mark Johnson explain, structure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software systems "applications" for example?
 The application of what to what?
-Other metaphors are hidden: like the flows of the liquid crystal behind the ubiquitous acronym of "LCD".
+Other metaphors are hidden: for instance, the flows of the liquid crystal behind the ubiquitous acronym of "LCD".
 Yet other metaphors are veiled in the vocabulary of literary theory.
 The very notion of the formalist "literary device," for example, when understood literally, points to a mechanism (a gadget) for